EzikUnwana/ezikunwana.github.io/_pages/about.md

 Welcome! 👋
 ======

-My name is Unwana Friday Ezekiel, I am a rising process engineer in the final year of [MSc Chemical Engineering](https://www.ccs-chimica.polimi.it/?lang=en){:target="_blank" rel="noopener"}  at [Politecnico Di Milan](https://www.polimi.it/en){:target="_blank" rel="noopener"}.
-My love and fervour for chemical engineering emerged from the drive to be part of a team of engineers whom are seeking to make a sustainable future a reality.

-I am passionate about green technology.
-My research explores the cutting-edge opportunity to repurpose carbon dioxide, one of the main drivers of global warming, to a clean fuel source that could power our societies.
+My name is Unwana Friday Ezekiel.
+I am a rising process engineer in the final year of [MSc Chemical Engineering](https://www.ccs-chimica.polimi.it/?lang=en){:target="_blank" rel="noopener"}  at [Politecnico di Milano](https://www.polimi.it/en){:target="_blank" rel="noopener"}.
+I am passionate about green technology and process optimization.
+My research is on the cutting-edge technology to repurpose carbon dioxide, one of the main drivers of global warming, to a clean fuel source that could power our societies.
 I work as a member of the Laboratory of Catalysis and Catalytic Processes and [Maire Tecnimont](https://www.tecnimont.it/en){:target="_blank" rel="noopener"} under the guidance of Prof. Dr. Luca Lietti.